Tarot Decks for Beginners

 Added at 16:21 on 27 July 2021

 While we can all buy whatever Tarot deck we are attracted to, when it comes to your very first deck, buying one that is fancy and has little traditional symbolism can cause problems.
 One of the best Tarot decks for a new Tarot student to buy is the Rider Waite Smith deck.
 The main two reasons for this are that:

 1: It is very written about, so details of what the imagery of the cards means can be found within books like mine – Understanding Tarot and many, many others, as well as the internet on thousands of sites for free.
 Resources for the deck are easy to come by and often fit whatever your pocket allows.

-2: The card illustrations are packed with symbolic references which your own mind will already understand to some degree.
+2: The cards' illustrations are packed with symbolic references which your own mind will already understand to some degree.
 Each card tells a story and has a picture that portrays something to the reader.

-There are many beautiful decks to choose from, so many it can be overwhelming.
+There are many beautiful decks to choose from, so many that it can be overwhelming.
 When I started, there was only one deck sitting on the shop shelf, thankfully, as I am awful at having to make choices between pretty things.

 There is a divide between the Tarot do Marseilles and the Rider Waite Smith Decks, so choose which one you want.
 Of course, there are many other pathways to take, but these are the two major ones.
 The Marseilles' having Pips cards (plain) as the Minor Arcana cards can leave a lot of students stuck, yet you can read them with the traditional RWS meanings.
 However, if you study Marseilles in isolation, you will discover that they have slightly different meanings.
 For me, it is the RWS road that is better for those new to Tarot, due to the imagery.

 Here are some differences between the Marseilles and RWS decks